 Going to college has a ton of benefits — it's fun, educational and can lead to a roughly $30,000 annual earnings premium for people who graduate with bachelor's degrees, government data shows.
 But it is also undeniably expensive.

 Experts say it’s never too early to start thinking about college — where you want to attend, what you want to study and, of course, how you’re going to pay for it.

-These questions often bear down on people in their junior or senior years of high school, but experts say you can alleviate some of the dread by thinking about these questions sooner rather than later.
+These questions often trouble people in their junior or senior years of high school, but experts say you can alleviate some of the dread by thinking about them sooner rather than later.

 No matter where you and your family are in your higher education journey, it's smart to make a financial plan that combines your savings and current income with student loans and "free money" from grants and scholarships.

 Don’t know where to start?
 Our guide covers 11 strategies to help you pay for college.